 In the 1700s, spice boxes were rarely made beyond a seventy-five-mile radius of Philadelphia.
 To purchase an authentic Pennsylvania spice box today, you need an ample wallet.

 Despite the bounty of “Penn’s Woods”, the most desirable wood for furniture was not native anywhere in the British North Atlantic colonies.
 Its acquisition involved the trade of sugar, rum, molasses, fish, iron, fur, and the exploitation on thousands of enslaved people on plantations in the Caribbean.
-Please return in a month or so for the next post.
+Please go to In the Depth of Its Grain, Through All Its Polish – Furnishing Mahogany

 – Meighan Maley

 Header Image: Irving Ramsey Wiles; The Green Cushion, c.
 1895; Watercolor, graphite, and gouache on paper; Metropolitan Museum of Art, New York

 Colonial Kitchens; History.com